pattongrooms/Memory-Card-Game/README.md

 ### **_Getting Started_**

-##### Sign up and sign in as a new user and then walk through the Ranger creation page to begin your warband.

 ##### A Trello board was used to keep track of development progress and can be viewed [here](URL).

 ##### The project itself was deployed and can be viewed [here](URL).